Ali Osman: Creation

 The casting of Ali was a huge problem for Holland and Smith.
 During that time in the 80s only three Turkish-speaking actors could be located in London, and one of those was considered unsuitable.
 The other two, Haluk Bilginer and Nejdet Salih, were possibilities.
 Deciding which to cast caused major rows between Holland and Smith.
 Holland favoured Bilginer as he looked the part.
 He felt Salih did not have the physical presence needed and also believed that Sandy Ratcliff (the actress playing his on-screen wife) would "make mincemeat out of him".
 Smith disagreed.
 As Salih was actually an East Londoner whose parents were Turkish Cypriots (whilst Bilginer was Turkish) she felt he would have actual knowledge to bring to the character and wouldn't have to act the part as "he was the part".
 He also lived in the East End, as did his large family.
 To resolve the conflict both actors were given readings with Sandy Ratcliff and Salih eventually won the role following a cheeky, sexist remark aimed at Ratcliff and her tardy time-keeping.
 Both Holland and Smith felt this typified the character perfectly.
-Ironically, both actors eventually featured in the series, as Bilinger was brought back to take on the role of Ali's older brother.
+Ironically, both actors eventually featured in the series, as Bilginer was brought back to take on the role of Ali's older brother.

 Peter Batt, one of EastEnders original scriptwriters, has alleged that he created the character of Ali, and that he was based on himself: "a lunatic fucking gambler".